szaguldo-kamaz/mcuromread/README.md

  Connect GND to HD6473258 pins: 12 (MD0), 11 (MD1), 15 (STBY_), 16 (Vss), 48 (Vss)
 ```

+So, what to do with the HD6473258's ROM dump?

+The vector table is at \[0x0000-0x002F\], the first 16-bit vector is the reset vector.
+The reset vector probably points to 0x0100, so that's where the actual code should begin.
+With the help of an H8/300 disassembler, like [dah8300](http://www.karola.fi/rak/sw/dah8300/), you can check whether the code makes sense or not
+(begins with zeroing the RAM in the MCU, configuring ports, and things like that can be a good sign).

 See page 205 of "Hitachi Single-Chip Microcomputer H8/325 ...
 Series Hardware Manual" for more info.

 # Wiring for Mitsubishi M37451E8SP (SDIP64 package)